JOHNNYMACONNY/ybf-studio/docs/background_audit_report.md

 ## Executive Summary

-This audit was conducted to comprehensively assess the background implementations across the AudioServiceApp codebase.
+This audit was conducted to comprehensively assess the background implementations across the YBF Studio codebase.
 The audit examined animated backgrounds, particle systems, gradient backgrounds, and their proper display and functionality.

 **Audit Date:** December 2024
 **Audit Status:** ✅ COMPLETED